-IM235 BUILDING CODES (1.0 credit/24 clock hours) An introduction to international building codes that govern residential and light commercial construction.
+CE110 BUILDING CODES (2.0 credits/36 clock hours) An introduction to international building codes that govern residential and light commercial construction.
 Students explore codes as they relate to the administration, building and planning, safety and fire construction requirements.
 Prerequisite: None.